chrisadkin/Argo-Data-Pipeline-Gallery/workflows/tweets_to_cassandra/README.md

         value: "({search_text}) lang:en"
 ```

-4. Replace the container image name placeholder with the actual name of the image to be used in the s3-csv-to-cassandra template:
+4. Replace the container image name placeholder with the actual name of the image to be used in the s3-csv-to-cassandra template, the files for building the container image can be found [here](https://github.com/chrisadkin/Argo-Data-Pipeline-Gallery/tree/main/docker_images/s3_csv_to_cassandra):

 ```
 - name: s3-csv-to-cassandra